 1. Give yourself permission to work up to it.
-Start inhaling for 10 seconds, holding for 10 seconds, exhaling for 10 seconds (or even 5 seconds if necessary).
-Take a day or two and then increase to 15, 15, 15, and then to 20, 20, 20.
+Start inhaling for 10 seconds, holding for 10 seconds, exhaling for 10 seconds.
+You can even start with 5 seconds instead of 10, if needed).
+Take as long as you need to build up to 20 seconds.

 2. Start with 20, 20, 20.
 If you find yourself struggling against your breath, complete the breath and then begin one minute of deep breathing.
 After a minute, start again, inhaling for 20 seconds, holding for 20 seconds, exhaling for 20 seconds